 - Boosted confidence knowing everything in your wardrobe flatters you and looks great

-- You closet is tidy and organized, and easy to keep that way
+- Your closet is tidy and organized, and easy to keep that way

 - You spend less time and money buying new clothes because you commit to owning fewer pieces

-- It allows you to feel content and grateful with what you have, instead of always focusing on the next purchase
+- It allows you to feel content and grateful for what you have, instead of always focusing on the next purchase

 Creating my own capsule wardrobe